Modern YEAR FIVE

 –Batman: Dark Victory #11-12 by Jeph Loeb/Tim Sale (2000)

 August 1-September 6.
 On August 1, Batman continues searching for Tony Zucco, roughing up some of Sal Maroni’s men in the process.
 In the Batcave, Dick complains to Alfred that he’s been training with Batman for nearly a month and is ready to hit the streets.
 Batman arrives and tells Dick that he’s got Zucco’s location.
+Notably, Batman mentions not knowing who killed his own parents, but this is merely a post-Zero Hour continuity error that must be ignored.
+As per Infinite Crisis, the whole world knows Joe Chill killed Thomas and Martha Wayne.
+And, as per Batman #673, Batman has already confronted Chill, who killed himself.
 The Dark Knight and Dick then hunt down Zucco, who runs but doesn’t get very far.
 Cornered, Zucco reveals that Two-Face orchestrated the attack on Arkham Asylum (in Dark Victory #1), citing that Pino and Umberto Maroni are twins.[6]
 Totally gassed, Zucco suffers a heart attack and passes out as ambulances arrive.
 Batman checks Zucco’s pulse and tells Dick that he’s dead.
 This is either a huge continuity error or Batman is blatantly lying since we’ll see Zucco alive again down the road.
 I’d lean towards the latter—Batman wouldn’t want Dick still hellbent on revenge whilst in the middle of his training period.
 It’s a nasty lie, I’ll admit, but that’s just how it is.
-(Secret Origins Vol. 2 #13 shows Zucco’s downfall as well, but it differs from Dark Victory‘s version and therefore must be ignored.)
+(Zucco’s defeat is also shown via flashback from Robin: Year One #1.
+And a flashback from Secret Origins Vol. 2 #13 shows Zucco’s downfall too, but it differs from Dark Victory‘s version and therefore must be ignored.)
 On August 2, Two-Face is put on trial.
 Poison Ivy, Mr. Freeze, and Solomon Grundy interrupt the proceedings on behalf of Two-Face and the latter escapes with their help.
 At midnight, another of Gordon’s elite crime-fighting squad is murdered by the Hangman.
 On August 4, Scarecrow and an escaped Joker kidnap DA Janice Porter on behalf of Two-Face, who kills his lover without a bat of an eyelash.
 Two days later, Batman learns that Porter and Two-Face were in cahoots the whole time.
 On August 20, Alberto Falcone learns that the “voice” he’s been hearing for months now belongs to none other than the Calendar Man, messing with him because he’s been jealous of the attention Falcone got during the Holiday murders.
 Later, Batman and Gordon find Calendar Man, badly beaten and with Alberto’s electronic surveillance bracelet on him.
-Alberto and Sophia Falcone are both missing.
+Alberto and Sofia Falcone Gigante are both missing.
 On September 6 (Labor Day), Dick solves the Hangman puzzle.
 Batman goes to the Falcone penthouse and discovers the Hangman’s secret lair.
 The Hangman attacks, getting the better of the Dark Knight by slipping a noose around his neck from behind and hanging him off the balcony.
 Catwoman shows up to rescue Batman.

 –Batman: Dark Victory #13 Part 1 by Jeph Loeb/Tim Sale (2000)